leixingyu/leixingyu/README.md

 Hello, this is Xingyu Lei.

-- I'm a Technical Aritist with 4+ years of experience, currently working at **PlayStation, Sony Interactive Entertainment**.
+- I'm a Senior Technical Aritist at **PlayStation, Sony Interactive Entertainment**.

 - I'm a self-motivated learner, critical thinker and problem solver.